-The global location of things market is expected to reach USD 71.6 billion by 2025, growing at a CAGR of 34.07%, according to a new study by Grand View Research Inc. The increasing penetration of smartphones and enhanced network connectivity coupled with the increasing demand for personalized services are propelling the market growth.
+The global location of things market size is expected to reach USD 71.6 billion by 2025, growing at a CAGR of 34.07%, according to a new study by Grand View Research Inc. The increasing penetration of smartphones and enhanced network connectivity coupled with the increasing demand for personalized services are propelling the market growth.

 Location of things is an emerging sub-category of the IoT concept that enables connected devices to monitor and communicate their geographic location.
 Enabled by IoT sensors and location technologies embedded into various connected devices allows organizations and service providers to collect a variety of data over the network.
 Over the years, a variety of location-based services has been introduced, such as Google Maps, Uber, Waze, and many others, which have been enabled by the ability of a smartphone to locate itself.
 Location being the most vital dimension of the data collected allows service providers to provide contextual content for each user.